adrientalbot/final-project/README.md

 ## Overview
 -------------
-Our beleif prior to starting this analysis is that Chicago is high crime rate city comparing to the rest of the US, so we're conducting this analysis to check if we're correct.
+Our belief prior to starting this analysis is that Chicago is high crime rate city compared to the rest of the US, so we're conducting this analysis to check if our assumption is accurate.

 The main questions we will be trying to answer are the following: